neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 ### .udf File

-The `.udf` file is simpler in this case, because we are loading initial conditions from a previoud field file from the laminar run.
+The `.udf` file is essentially the same as earlier.
+However, we can use a more concise initial condition loop by noting that the default initial condition for NekRS is zero.

 !listing /tutorials/pebble_1/pebble_les.udf language=cpp